wp-cli/handbook/commands/site/unmature.md

 # wp site unmature

-Set one or more sites as unmature.
+Sets one or more sites as immature.

 ### OPTIONS